Muscle pain after exercise: What it means and how to manage it

 • If you’re trying a new workout start with light weights – you can always add more next time

-Yes, you can still do some exercise even if your muscles are sore.
+BH: “Yes, you can still do some exercise even if your muscles are sore.
 However, repeating the same exercise that produced the sore muscles prior to recovery is a little risky and it probably won’t seem like a good idea anyway.
 So, if you are suffering from upper body stiffness as a result of training your arms, chest and back, some leg training will probably be fine.
-And low intensity cardio training may even help speed up the recovery by flushing oxygenated blood through the recovering muscles.
-You could try a low intensity RPM class the next day, maybe.
+And low-intensity cardio training may even help speed up the recovery by helping with reabsorption of fluid in the recovering muscles.”

 Is a little muscle soreness always part of pushing yourself to the next level?

-Elite athletes have an amazing capacity for pain during and after exercise – in fact they crave it.
+BH: “Elite athletes have an amazing capacity for pain during and after exercise – in fact, they crave it.
 And yes, if you have to improve performance by very small increments to become the world’s best, at times it’s going to hurt.
 As for the rest of us, exercise doesn’t need to hurt at all, so why push it that hard?
-When I train I think, I’m going to be doing this for years, so what’s the point in busting a gasket now?
+When I train I think, I’m going to be doing this for years, so what’s the point in busting a gasket now?”

 Finally, will stretching, rubs, hot baths or saunas really help muscle soreness?

-Go easy with stretching when your muscles are sore.
-The inflammation makes them sensitive and an aggressive approach to stretching won’t make them recover any faster.
-Rubs really won’t help either.
-Hot baths are okay if you need to get clean, but they won’t help – even with Epsom salts.
+BH: “Go easy with stretching when your muscles are sore.
+The changes occurring, such as an increase in fluid, makes them sensitive and an aggressive approach to stretching won’t make them recover any faster.
+Percussive therapy and compression may help.
+Hot baths are okay if you need to get clean, but they probably won’t help reduce soreness, particularly if there’s an inflammatory component – even with Epsom salts.
 Saunas, again, not a lot of help for muscle pain relief.
 My advice?
-Go for a walk!
+Go for a walk!”

-• Choose low intensity cardio to flush oxygenated blood through your recovering muscles
+• Choose low-intensity cardio to flush oxygenated blood through your recovering muscles

 • Going for a walk is ideal